This section goes on to list some of the current international project work I am conducting.

 Along with colleagues from the DMLL, Daniel Vilar-Onrubia and Sarah Merry, we have attended a number of National Partner forums in Morocco, December 2016, Jordan March 2017 and Palestine April 2017, to further present on the work completed in the Compendium of Case Studies and Interviews with Experts about Open Education Practices and Resources which focuses on the current state of international open education, particularly in the South Mediterranean region.

-Research publications currently under review:
+Research publications forthcoming:

 Papers showcasing the work on the Compendium have been presented: